Can you have multiple IRAs?

 Traditional IRAs

 The money in your traditional IRA is intended to remain there until you reach age 59 ½ or meet one of several other requirements.
-Any distributions before then will be subject to a 10% early withdrawal penalty, along with ordinary income taxes.
+Any distributions before then may be subject to a 10% early withdrawal penalty, along with ordinary income taxes.

 Eligibility requirements

 Anyone with earned income can contribute to a traditional IRA.
-If you are also covered by an employer-sponsored retirement plan, you can only deduct your traditional IRA contributions if your income is under a certain threshold.
+If you are also covered by an employer-sponsored retirement plan, you can only deduct your traditional IRA contributions, if your income is under a certain threshold.

-In 2024, you can deduct your full contribution if you’re a single taxpayer with an income of less than $77,000 or a married taxpayer with an income of less than $123,000.
+For tax year 2026, you can deduct your full contribution if you’re a single taxpayer with a MAGI of less than $81,000 ($79,000 in 2025) or a married filing jointly taxpayer with a MAGI of less than $129,000 ($126,000 in 2025).
 After that, your allowable deduction starts to phase out.
-And you’ll be disqualified from deducting your contributions altogether once your income reaches $87,000 if you’re a single taxpayer and $143,000 if you’re a married taxpayer.1
+And you’ll be disqualified from deducting your contributions altogether once your MAGI reaches $91,000 ($89,000 in 2025) if you’re a single taxpayer and $149,000 ($146,000 in 2025) if you’re a married taxpayer filing jointly.1

 Roth IRAs

 A Roth IRA has the opposite tax advantage of traditional IRAs.
 There’s no upfront tax benefit since you can’t deduct your contributions.
-However, your investments in the account offer tax-free growth potential, and you won’t pay income taxes on your withdrawals.
+However, your investments in the account offer tax-free growth potential, and you won’t pay income taxes on your qualified withdrawals.

 Read more: What is a Roth IRA?